 Email server integration

 E-mail server integration can be included in the initial phase.
-We need an access (address, login, password) to some Hestia Pay My Claim Capital e-mail box or create some test box on our servers – to be decided.
+We need an access (address, login, password) to some Pay My Claim e-mail box or create some test box on our servers – to be decided.

 Both incoming and outgoing e-mails are recognized and connected with respective objects (Providers, Claims, Portfolios) by the sender/receiver address or by the ID or Name included in the e-mail title.
 The details depend on final design of such key attributes in Providers, Portfolios and Claims modules.